LMesaric/BSc-Thesis-FER-2020/README.md

 # Zagreb District Model Based on Real Data
-BSc Thesis at FER led by prof. dr. sc. Željka Mihajlović
+BSc Thesis at FER under the mentorship of prof. dr. sc. Željka Mihajlović

 ---